 Skilful will considers strong will, and good will and acts consciously and according to the values inherent in both the other two aspects of will.

-Ok, so I understand this might sound confusing but please bear with me.
-I'll give you an example of how I see it.
+Ok, so I understand this might sound confusing but please bear with me and I'll give you an example.

 A good friend texts you to ask whether you can look after their child for the morning on Saturday.
 They say that they don't have any other options.
 You don't know exactly why they need you to do this, but you have already decided that you need a day to yourself on Saturday as you've been tired and stressed at work.
 Your strong will is asking you to say No, and look after yourself on Saturday, but your good will is wondering what your friend needs to do on Saturday, why you are her only option and how important it is that you are there for her needs.
 You are also wondering about the bigger picture and whether both your needs can be accommodated somehow.
 So, tapping into your skilfull will, you decide to ring her to have an honest and open conversation.
 While talking to her you realise that your friend and her husband are having issues and they need some time without their son on Saturday to talk about what they both want.
 Having asked all family members in town, your friend realised that you were her only option.
 She admitted that she chose to text, rather than call, as she felt uncomfortable asking.
 Tuning into the different aspects of will you realise that you need time to yourself (strong will) but you also want to be there for your friend (good will) so skilfully (skilful will) you offer to look after her son for 2 hours on the Saturday morning, leaving enough time during the remainder of the day to focus on self-care.
 You feel good about this decision as you have been there for a friend without neglecting your own needs.